lzwjava/url-shortener/README.md

 ![list](/readme/list.png)

-Then use the shortened url to visit the github website;
+Then use the shortened url to visit the myblog website;

 ![github](/readme/github.png)